vqnish/vqnish/README.md

-- 🔭 I’m currently working on Eris API.
+- 🔭 I’m currently working on Spoken API.
 - 🌱 I’m currently learning GoLang.
-- 📫 How to reach me: vqnish_#4012
+- 📫 How to reach me: vqnish_#3212